 The Hospital contributes to the Texas County and District Retirement System (TCDRS), an agent multiple-employer defined benefit pension plan ("Plan") covering all full-time and part-time non-temporary employees, regardless of the number of hours they work in a year.
-Employees in a temporary position are not eligible for membership.
 The Plan is administered by a board of trustees appointed by TCDRS.
-Benefit provisions are contained in the plan document and were established and can be amended by action of the Hospital's governing body within the options available in the state statutes governing TCDRS.
+Benefit provisions are contained in the Plan document and were established and can be amended by action of the Hospital's governing body within the options available in the state statutes governing TCDRS.
 The Plan does not issue a separate report that includes financial statements and required supplementary information for the Plan.
 TCDRS in the aggregate issues a comprehensive annual financial report (CAFR) on a calendar year basis.
 The most recent CAFR for TCDRS can be found at the following link, www.tcdrs.org.